New 4,000-bed coronavirus field hospital opens in London - RFI

 London (AFP)

+The NHS Nightingale Hospital is named after the trailblazing 19th-century nurse Florence Nightingale, who is seen as one of the founders of modern nursing.

-He paid tribute to everyone involved, calling it "quite frankly incredible" to have transformed the giant ExCeL centre into a critical care facility in such a short space of time.
+Charles paid tribute to everyone involved its construction, calling it "quite frankly incredible" to have transformed the giant exhibition centre into a critical care facility so quickly.

 "I was one of the lucky ones to have COVID-19 relatively mildly," he said.
 "But for some, it will be a much harder journey.

-With Nightingale often named "The Lady of the Lamp" and seen as one of the founders of modern nursing, he said the name was appropriate.

-"In this dark time, this place will place will be a shining light," the prince said, but added that he hoped it would not required for long.
+"In this dark time, this place will place will be a shining light," he said, but added that he hoped it would not required for long.

-It will take intensive care patients with COVID-19 from other London hospitals, which have seen the most number of cases across Britain.
+It will take intensive care patients with COVID-19 from other London hospitals, which have seen the highest numbers of cases across Britain.

 - 'Invisible killer' -

-The size of 10 district general hospitals, the new facility has more than 80 wards, each containing 42 beds, and when fully operational will require more than 16,000 staff to run.
+The new facility -- one of six being set up around the country -- is the size of 10 district general hospitals, and has more than 80 wards, each containing 42 beds.

+When fully operational it will require more than 16,000 staff to run it.

-Hancock praised the NHS, a taxpayer funded service free at the point of use, which has been struggling in recent years as a result of public spending cuts.
+Hancock praised the NHS, a taxpayer-funded service free at the point of use.

 "In these troubled times, with this invisible killer stalking the whole world, the fact that in this country we have the NHS is even more valuable than before," he said.

-Temporary hospitals are also being built in exhibition centres in the cities of Birmingham and Manchester, with capacity of up to 3,000 beds between them.

-A third is under construction in Glasgow and plans are also in place to build two more in Bristol, in western England, and the northern city of Harrogate offering 1,500 beds.

-NHS England chief executive Simon Stevens said he hoped the extra two sites would not be needed.
+NHS England chief executive Simon Stevens said he hoped the extra sites would not be needed.

 "That will partly depend on continuing public support for measures to reduce growth in the infection rate by staying at home to save lives," he said in a statement.